KirillSZ21203/KirillSZ21203/README.md

 ## Hi there, I'm Kirill Zhukov! 👋
-### I started to learn Python at December 2024.
-I’m currently learning Python.
+### I’m currently learning Python.
 At the moment, I know the basics of Python and Git.
 #### I’m currently working on a thesis where I use Python to model a sparse antenna array with a random arrangement of elements.

 <!--